 – Terence McKenna

-When the effects subsided, I was determined to understand this new perspective, and to build something that could approximate it.
+I was determined to understand this new perspective, and to build something that could approximate it day-to-day.

 I’ve always loved science and saw it as one of our best gateways to understanding the universe.
-So I made the Big Ideas Network, a blog that simply explains the theories that reveal the most about our complex universe.
+So I made the Big Ideas Network, a blog that simply explains the theories in science that reveal the most about our complex world.

 I soon found that it appealed to the rational, problem-solving part of my brain.
 But it had no appeal for the ancient visual and emotional parts.

-So I followed it up with Didn’t Know That Existed, a very short blog about the hidden and incredible animals, places, and things that exist in our world.
+So I followed it up with Didn’t Know That Existed, a short blog about the hidden and incredible animals, places, and things that exist in our world.
 It tries to capture the sense of wonder that an old-time explorer might have felt when discovering some new animal or artifact unknown to his civilisation.

 discover.earth became the feed that tied them together, and mixed them with content from across the internet through an app and community.
 Each day’s content is hand picked by a small team of moderators.